seam/cron/readme.md

 Alternatively you could just put the schedule definition directly into the `@Scheduled` annotation on the method to be scheduled, but that would be a rather masochistic thing to do.

+If your requirements are fairly simple, for example running a task repeatedly at a specific interval, then you can use the `@Every` qualifier like so:

+    public void ringTheBell(@Observes @Every(HOUR)

 ## MEH.
 What else you got?

 You're kidding right?